Slaveholders Listed on this Page

-- Coleman, Robert (Slaves listed: Cato, Dick, Tony, Abraham, Isaac, Beck, Harriet)
+- Coleman, Robert (Enslaved persons listed: Cato, Dick, Tony, Abraham, Isaac, Beck, Harriet)

-- Grubb, Curtis (Slaves listed: Unnamed infant, Abe, Austin, Beck, Bob, Caesar, Cato, Dick, Little Dick, Dina, Dina, Jr., Exeter, Flora, Harry, Harry, Sr., Jack, Jim, Joe, Mingo, Moses, Nell, Phillis, Pompe, Sampson, Sam)
+- Grubb, Curtis (Enslaved persons listed: Unnamed infant, Abe, Austin, Beck, Bob, Ned, Caesar, Cato, Dick, Little Dick, Dina, Dina, Jr., Exeter, Flora, Harry, Harry, Sr., Jack, Jim, Joe, Mingo, Moses, Nell, Phillis, Pompe, Sampson, Sam)

-- Patton, Robert (Slaves listed: Benn Logan, Jenny, Zilpah)
+- Patton, Robert (Enslaved persons listed: Benn Logan, Jenny, Zilpah)

 These listings represent those slaveholders who were living in what is present day Lebanon County, Pennsylvania.
 At the time of registration of these slaves, as required by the Gradual Emancipation Act of 1780, this area was still officially Lancaster County.
 Dauphin County would not be formed until five years later, being taken from part of Lancaster County.
 Still later, in 1813, Lebanon County would be formed from parts of Dauphin and Lancaster counties.